Commuting unbounded homotopy limits with Morava K-theory: Brief review of Margolis homology.

+\end{definition} It is routine to verify that $H(-; Q_n)$ sends short exact sequences of graded $E(Q_n)$-modules to long exact sequences.

-Here is a quick note on gradings; it is extremely elementary, but not taking a moment to ``fix notations'' on this point tends to lead to sign errors in the gradings. \begin{convention} Given a graded ring $R$ and graded $R$-modules $M$ and $N$, we write $\hom_R(M,N)$ for the degree-preserving $R$-linear morphisms $M\rightarrow N$, and we write $\underline{\hom}_R(M,N)$ for the graded abelian group whose degree $n$ summand is $\hom_R(\Sigma^n M,N)$.\footnote{Some references, e.g. \cite{Bru09}, use the opposite grading on $\underline{\hom}_R$---hence the need to give Convention \ref{convention on grading degrees} explicitly.
-The argument for our choice of gradings is that it is the one that yields the hom-tensor adjunction $\hom_R(L,\underline{\hom}_R(M,N)) \cong \hom_R(L\otimes_R M,N)$.} We write $\Ext^{s,t}_R(M,N)$ for the $s$th right-derived functor of $\hom_R(-,\Sigma^{t}N)$ on the opposite category of graded $R$-modules applied to $M$, i.e. (up to isomorphism), the $s$th right-derived functor of $\hom_R(\Sigma^{-t}M,-)$ on the category of graded $R$-modules applied to $N$.
+Here is a quick note on gradings; it is extremely elementary, but not taking a moment to ``fix notations'' on this point tends to lead to sign errors in the gradings. \begin{convention} Given a graded ring $R$ and graded $R$-modules $M$ and $N$, we write $\Hom_R(M,N)$ for the degree-preserving $R$-linear morphisms $M\rightarrow N$, and we write $\underline{\Hom}_R(M,N)$ for the graded abelian group whose degree $n$ summand is $\Hom_R(\Sigma^n M,N)$.
 We write $\Ext^{s,*}_R(M,N)$ for the graded abelian group whose degree $t$ summand is $\Ext^{s,t}_R(M,N)$, and we refer to this grading as the {\em internal} or {\em topological} grading, to distinguish it from the {\em cohomological} degree given by $s$. \end{convention} In particular, the $k$-linear dual of a graded $k$-vector space has the signs of the gradings reversed, i.e.,